-By day, tourists clog the sidewalks while locals flit from store to store, buying from separate specialty shops: bakeries, butcheries, fishmongers, dried-goods shops, grocers (Chinese, Portuguese, organic), fresh tortilla vendors selling by the kilo, and a store that only makes tofu.
-Between retailers are a collection of cafes, bars, and restaurants of such variety that they will frustrate a tourist's ability to choose lunch: There are jerk chicken, tacos, fried chicken and waffles, churros, Mexican sandwiches, Texas barbecue, Japanese crepes, German doner sandwiches, Greek frozen yogurt, a brew pub, a kombucha cafe, every week another coffee shop, and all without a single corporate-owned store in sight.
-During an afternoon in Kensington, you'll be immersed in Toronto's local food culture.
+By day, tourists clog the sidewalks while locals flit between specialty shops: bakeries, butcheries, fishmongers, dried-goods shops, grocers (Chinese, Portuguese, organic), fresh tortilla vendors selling by the kilo, and a store that only makes tofu.
+Beyond retailers the city is home to a collection of cafes, bars, and restaurants of such variety they make it nearly impossible to choose lunch.
+There are jerk chicken, tacos, fried chicken and waffles, churros, Mexican sandwiches, Texas barbecue, Japanese crepes, German doner sandwiches, Greek frozen yogurt, brew pubs, kombucha cafes, every week another coffee shop, and all without a single corporate-owned store in sight.

-North America’s fourth-largest city can be more of a trend-chaser than -setter, quick to fawn over the latest shiny thing.
-But the town has been digging away long enough for gems to have emerged.
-For the tried, true, and utterly essential dining experiences of Toronto, read on.
+One of North America’s largest cities, Toronto can be more of a trend-chaser than setter, quick to fawn over the latest shiny thing.
+But the town has been digging away long enough for gems to emerge.